Ivonnor1975/potential-enigma/README.md

   ## Installation

-  To install necessary dependecies, run the following commands:  nmp i
+  To install necessary dependecies, run the following commands:

   ## Usage

-  node index

   ## License

-    This project is licensed under the MIT
+  This project is licensed under the Apache 2.0

   ## Contributing

-  help with issuesd

   ## Tests

-  To run tests, run the following command: nmp test
+  To run tests, run the following command:

   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at ivonnor.
-You can find more of my work at [ivonnor75](https://github.com/ivonnor75)
+  If you have any questions about the repo, open an issue or contact me directly at mail.
+You can find more of my work at [pp](https://github.com/pp)